Grow PA

 Grow PA Changes Our Approach to Higher Education, Career Preparation

-The Grow PA plan helps make education more affordable and accessible for students who pursue high-demand careers in Pennsylvania.
-The package of bills creates new programs to recruit the best talent to Pennsylvania schools in industries that will grow Pennsylvania’s economy, while also expanding existing financial assistance programs that are already working.
+The Grow PA plan makes education more affordable and accessible for students who pursue high-demand careers in Pennsylvania.
+The law creates new programs to recruit the best talent to Pennsylvania schools in industries that will grow Pennsylvania’s economy, while also expanding existing financial assistance programs that are already working.

-Grow PA would help address the needs of students, families and the workforce and set Pennsylvania on a brighter course.
+Grow PA will help address the needs of students, families and the workforce and set Pennsylvania on a brighter course.

-Senate Bill 1152 would expand the popular Ready to Succeed Scholarship Program, which provides scholarships to good students to cover the cost of post-secondary education.
-The bill would increase household income limits from $126,000 to $175,000 and allow students with at least a 2.5 GPA to qualify, making more students eligible for assistance.
+-Expands the popular Ready to Succeed Scholarship Program, which provides scholarships to good students to cover the cost of post-secondary education.
+The law increases household income limits from $126,000 to $175,000 and allows students with at least a 2.5 GPA to qualify, making more students eligible for assistance.

 Back to Top